 S.B.
-No. 2649 proposes the establishment of a statewide Chronic Wasting Disease (CWD) plan in Texas, specifically addressing the management of CWD in deer populations.
-The bill amends the Parks and Wildlife Code and the Agriculture Code by adding Subchapter Q and Subchapter I, respectively.
-These new sections mandate the Texas A&M College of Veterinary Medicine and Biomedical Sciences to evaluate the management of CWD by the Texas Department of Parks and Wildlife and the Texas Animal Health Commission since 2015.
-The evaluation will include a comparison of Texas's management strategies with those of other states, national standards, and generally accepted practices related to CWD.
+No. 2649 proposes the establishment of a statewide Chronic Wasting Disease (CWD) plan in Texas, amending the Parks and Wildlife Code and the Agriculture Code to include new provisions under Subchapters Q and I, respectively.
+The bill mandates the Texas A&M College of Veterinary Medicine and Biomedical Sciences to evaluate the management of CWD by the Texas Department of Parks and Wildlife and the Texas Animal Health Commission since 2015.
+This evaluation will include a comparison of Texas's management strategies with those of other states, national standards, and generally accepted practices related to CWD in deer.

 Statutes affected: